 There are at least two sources that can help you locate a school with a degree program that might suit your needs.
 The Commission on Accreditation for Health Informatics and Information Management Education offers a list of accredited online and on-campus programs available at colleges and universities throughout the country (www.cahiim.org).
 In addition, the National Center for Education Statistics offers an online, searchable database that lists over 400 schools that offer associate's degree programs in health information (www.nces.ed.gov).

 In March 2018, the U.S. Bureau of Labor Statistics (BLS) stated that health information management technicians often hold an associate's degree (www.bls.gov).
 The BLS also stated that many employers prefer it if you hold a credential as a Registered Health Information Technician (RHIT).
 You need an associate's degree to be eligible to sit for the RHIT certification examination, which is administered by the American Health Information Management Association (AHIMA).

 What Is the Job Outlook?

-According to the BLS, employment for medical records and health information technicians was projected to increase by 15% from 2014-2024.
-This is much faster than the national average for all occupations.
-According to the BLS, in May of 2014 most medical records and health information technicians earned a median yearly salary of $35,900.
+According to the BLS, employment for medical records and health information technicians was projected to increase by 13% from 2016-2026.
+This is faster than the national average for all occupations.
+According to the BLS, in May of 2018 most medical records and health information technicians earned a median yearly salary of $40,350.